higumalu/pydicomRT/README.md

 # pydicomRT

 **pydicomRT** is a Python library for handling Radiation Therapy DICOM files.
-It provides capabilities for creating, modifying, and validating RTSTRUCT datasets, as well as tools for converting between RTSTRUCT and volumetric masks.
-Additionally, it supports handling other radiation therapy related DICOM files such as dose distributions and registration data.
+It provides utilities to create, modify, parse, and validate RTSTRUCT datasets; convert between RTSTRUCT and volumetric masks; and handle spatial/deformable registration and dose.
+It integrates smoothly with `pydicom`, `numpy`, and `SimpleITK`.

 ---